Back to questions

 New TikTok users sign up with their emails.
 They confirmed their signup by replying to the text confirmation to activate their accounts.
 Users may receive multiple text messages for account confirmation until they have confirmed their new account.

-Write a query to find the activation rate of the users.
+A senior analyst is interested to know the activation rate of specified users in the table.
+Write a query to find the activation rate.
 Round the percentage to 2 decimal places.

 Definitions: